-With your new Breadman® Automatic Bread Baker,
+With your new Breadman® Automatic Bread Baker:

 - You can use pre-packaged bread mixes.
-Recipe instructions are on each package. - You can bake a loaf of bread from scratch.
+Recipe instructions are on each package.
+NOTE: Ingredients should be added in order suggested on page 8 of this manual. - You can bake a loaf of bread from scratch.
 See the Recipe and Menu Planner included with your Breadman® for lots of tasty options. - You can make dough for rolls or shaped loaves you'll bake in your oven.
 Use the Breadman's Dough cycle to do the mixing and kneading for you, then shape and bake the bread yourself.